PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Results and Discussion

-To better understand model generalization ability across genres for both extractor and transcriber, genre-specific joint-training (NoAug) models are trained using genre-specific data from Poly-train while tested on all the genres.
+To better understand model generalization ability across genres for both extractor and transcriber, genre-specific integrated fine-tuning (NoAug) models are trained using genre-specific data from Poly-train while tested on all the genres.
 For example, the PoLyScriber-NoAug-Pop model is trained on pop songs from Poly-train and tested on all the genres from Poly-test.
 We present extractor performance on MusDB18 test set together with its music genre distribution in Table~\ref{genreSDR} and transcriber performance in Table~\ref{genre}.
-Table VI shows that PoLyScriber-NoAug-Hiphop generalizes well on metal and pop songs, and other genre-specific models also show good generalization ability on other genres that are not covered in the training set.
-We can observe from Table~\ref{genre} that genre-specific models show worse generalization ability than the proposed models in terms of lyrics transcription performance, while genre-specific models perform better than the proposed models for vocal extraction in Table~\ref{genreSDR}.
+We observe that the model with the extraction loss (PoLyScriber-L) generally performs better than the model without the extraction loss (PoLyScriber) on the singing vocal extraction task.
+This indicates that the inclusion of the extraction loss to integrated fine-tuning is beneficial to singing vocal extraction task.
+Table VI shows that PoLyScriber-NoAug-Hiphop for extraction purpose generalizes well on metal and pop songs but it performs not well on transcription performance in Table~\ref{genre}, and other genre-specific models also show good generalization ability on other genres that are not covered in the training set.
+This indicates that there is a tradeoff between extractor and transcriber for PoLyScriber-NoAug-Hiphop, and it is not well-trained towards lyrics transcription purpose with less training data while it remains the pre-trained vocal extractor performance.
+We can observe from Table~\ref{genre} that genre-specific models show worse generalization ability than the proposed model and its variants in terms of lyrics transcription performance, while genre-specific models perform better than the proposed models for vocal extraction in Table~\ref{genreSDR}.
 This indicates that there is a trade-off between the extractor and the transcriber performances while models converge, wherein transcription performance improves when the extractor performs worse.